5 min read

 As an example, I belong to the Gayaxala (Thunderbird) clan, the first clan of the Gwawa’enuxw Nation.
 I am a hereditary chief and have inherited the right to sing certain songs and dance certain dances.
 My clan has the inherited right to display the Thunderbird crest on our regalia.
 Our nation has a very strong carving tradition, with many renowned artists but not everyone in our nation has the right to use the Thunderbird in their work.
 It’s something we wrestle with - artists need to make a living and it’s important that they continue to make the art but we also guard our crest from being replicated for commercial purposes.

 So, how do we protect Indigenous knowledge and Indigenous cultural expressions?
 Not through copyright or trademark.
 Protection of cultural heritage rights should be done by utilizing s.35 of the Canadian Constitution Act, 1982.
-This would allow for protection of property for the next few millennia.
+This would allow for the protection of property for the next few millennia.

-While s.35 recognizes and affirms existing Indigenous rights, it does not define them, that is ongoing through the courts and through political conversation.
+While s.35 recognizes and affirms existing Indigenous rights, it does not define them, which is ongoing through the courts and through political conversation.
 But, Indigenous rights have been interpreted to include cultural rights and the right to practice one’s own culture.

 This is something we cover in our Indigenous Consultation & Engagement training.
 If you are working with a community and gathering Indigenous knowledge, discuss with them in advance how and where the information they share with you will be used, and ensure them that you will cite them as the source of the information, which prevents copyright of the knowledge going to the author of the report or the organization who requested the report.
 An even better approach is to let them control the information with you acquiring an access agreement of some kind.